-- At the prompt REQ enter NEW press RETURN - At the prompt TYPE enter NET DATA press RETURN - At the prompt CUST enter XX - where xx is the customer number used for the E1 board and press RETURN - At the prompt AC2 enter NPA LOC press RETURN - At the prompt ISDN enter YES press RETURN - At the prompt PNI enter XX - o where xx is a customer private network identifier and press RETURN
+- At the prompt REQ enter CHG to change an entry in the configuration record and press RETURN - At the prompt TYPE enter net data and press RETURN - At the prompt CUST enter XX - o Where XX is the customer number used for E1 card and press RETURN. - At the prompt AC2 enter NPA LOC and press RETURN. - At the prompt ISDN enter YES and press RETURN. - At the prompt PNI enter XX - Where XX is a customer private network identifier and press RETURN.